nmcl/sandbox/JavaArjuna/README.md

 extensions that were not present in the real version and I may remove them later. https://github.com/nmcl/sandbox/issues/113

+v0.2.0 builds on 0.1.0 and adds a few more classes and other code that was probably not in the original but could have been.

 v1.0.0.version is not the original source or binary but some partial installation of the 1.0.0 release which was based on some ArjunaII work, specifically Gandiva.